 The Prophet Muhammad said, the one who repents for a sin is like the one who has not committed a sin (al-Bayhaqi and Ibn Majah).
 Peace and blessings be upon him.

 Ramadan, according to one Hadith, is divided into three parts.
 Its beginning is mercy, its middle is forgiveness and its end is freedom from the Hellfire.
-As we are currently in the days of forgiveness, we thought it would be worthwhile to share a couple of supplications (Duas) from the Quran and Hadith whereby we can ask God's forgiveness.
+As we are currently in the days of forgiveness, we thought it would be worthwhile to share a couple of supplications (Duas) from the Quran and Hadith whereby we can ask God's forgiveness by making dua for forgiveness.
 We have also included some suggested Duas of our own that you can use at the bottom of this article.

 From the Quran